suhyeonk03/Image-Classification-with-Arduino-based-Visual-Feedback/README.md

-# Image-Classifier-Deep-CNN-
+# Phase 1: Image-Classifier-Deep-CNN
-Simple ML built in Jupyter Notebook using Python

 ## Project Overview
+Simple ML built in Jupyter Notebook using Python.
 Using open-source libraries specialized in deep learning and machine learning, I trained a deep convolutional neural network (CNN) on two cleaned training datasets to classify images into two classes: Apple and Orange
 <br><br>
 <ins>**Detailed steps and code are in the Jupyter notebook named Image_Classifier.ipynb**</ins>
 <br><br>